dbauerlab/tools/README.md

 ```

 ## find_deletions.py
 Returns a table of all deletions found in a BAM file with their size and location.
+Skips reads less than a given length.

 Usage:
 ```
 pip install pysam
-python find_deletions.py input.bam > deletions.tsv
+python find_deletions.py input.bam 250 > deletions.tsv
 ```